digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/upgrading.rst

 ~~~~~~~~~~~~~~~~~

 Once your node is up and running, you can test it by running a ping.
 If you are testing
-the upgrade of your participant node, then you might want to connect to the test synchronizer
+the upgrade of your participant node, then you might want to connect to the test sync domain

 .. snippet:: migrating_participant
     .. success:: testdomain.start()
     .. success:: participant.domains.connect_local(testdomain)

 If you did the actual upgrade of the production instance, then you would just reconnect
-to the current synchronizer before running the ping:
+to the current sync domain before running the ping:

 .. snippet:: migrating_participant
     .. success:: participant.domains.reconnect_all()

-You can check that the synchronizer is up and running using
+You can check that the sync domain is up and running using

 .. snippet:: migrating_participant
     .. success:: participant.domains.list_connected()